 Anna Wegerson is thrilled to be teaching at BMS as a lead in the Magnolia Classroom, where she has taught since 2015.
 Anna hails from Chicago, IL, where she attended Montessori from the age of three up through 8th grade.
 She holds a BA in Theatre from Earlham College, and received her certification in Montessori Early Childhood Education from Seton Montessori Institute in 2013.
 She completed her Master’s in Early Childhood Education from Indiana University in 2021.
 Anna adores this amazing and supportive community of parents, children and educators, and is happy to be residing in beautiful Bloomington, Indiana.

-Kimberly Perry has her Associates Degree in Early Childhood Education and is currently working towards her Master’s Degree at Indiana University in Speech and Hearing Pathology.
+Kimmi Perry is has her undergraduate degree in Early Childhood Education.
+She is currently obtaining her Master’s Degree in Speech & Hearing Sciences at Indiana University.
 She has been trained and certified as a Conscious Discipline leader, which emphasizes the social/emotional support of the child.
-Kimmi has been working in a preschool setting for over 6 years.
-In her spare time, Kimmi enjoys hiking, fishing and camping.
+Kimmi has been working in a preschool setting for over 10 years.
 She is a proud parent of two boys, who also attend BMS.
-If she's not outside with her children, you can find her at the gym circuit training.
-Kimmi is very excited to be working with each one of the children in the classroom.
+Kimmi is very excited to be working with each one of the students in the classroom.

 Sweet Gum Class